w3c-social/activipy/docs/source/tutorial.rst

    appropriate ASType representations (and then to know how to operate upon them) is very possible.

+4. We didn't get into it here, but fancier method handling can also be done than just the traditional "dispatch hands off to a single procedure" approach.
+You can also set up a method with a handler which maps or folds over the methods provided through the method mapping and inheritence chain.
+(Cool, but advanced, stuff!
+You can imagine how this might be helpful for writing a validator, or etc.)

 There's more to say on these subjects, but hopefully this section helped put some of this into perspective.
 Hopefully the rest of this will become clear shortly, including how to expand our vocabulary